Man vs. Machine

 Man vs. Machine is the fourth studio album by American rapper Xzibit.
 It was released on October 1, 2002 through Columbia Records, Loud Records, and Xzibit's Open Bar imprint.
-Special guests include Dr. Dre, Snoop Dogg, Eminem, M.O.P, and Nate Dogg.
+Special guests include Dr. Dre, Snoop Dogg, Eminem, M.O.P., Nate Dogg, Anthony Hamilton, and Eddie Griffin.
 Producers on the album include Rick Rock, Bink, Rockwilder, Erick Sermon, DJ Premier, and Dr. Dre (who was also the executive producer).
 The album debuted at number three on the Billboard 200 with over 156,000 copies sold in its first week.
 Since then album was certified gold by the Recording Industry Association of America (RIAA).
 To date, it is the last album released by Loud Records.